Get

 What to Do If You Are Concerned About Your Dog’s Gait

 • Keep a close eye on your dog’s behavior.
 Note any changes in their mobility, appetite, or demeanor.
-Documenting these observations can provide valuable information for your vet and aid in diagnosing any underlying conditions.
+Documenting these observations can provide valuable information for the vet and aid in diagnosing any underlying conditions.

 • Modify their exercise routine.
-If your dog’s bunny hopping stems from musculoskeletal issues, your vet may advise modifying their exercise routine to reduce strain on their joints.
+If your dog’s bunny hopping stems from musculoskeletal issues, the vet may advise modifying their exercise routine to reduce strain on their joints.
 Low-impact activities like swimming or gentle walks can help maintain mobility without exacerbating existing conditions.

 • Provide extra comfort and support.
-Make sure your pup has a comfortable resting area with soft bedding to alleviate any discomfort that they may be experiencing and non-slip flooring or seek advice from your vet about additional measures such as joint supplements.
+Make sure your pup has a comfortable resting area with soft bedding to alleviate any discomfort that they may be experiencing and non-slip flooring or seek advice from the vet about additional measures such as joint supplements.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!